evolvereix/leetcode/README.md

 # LeetCode

+LeetCode Problems' Solutions.

+> Switching to JavaScript to brush up questions has a different feeling.

 This repository contains JavaScript based examples of many popular algorithms and data structures.

-> Switching to JavaScript to brush up questions has a different feeling.

 Read this in other languages: [简体中文](https://github.com/algorizen/leetcode/blob/master/README.zh-CN.md)